Architectural features of the Great pyramid.

 '...probably both sides are correct.
 The passage was evidently lined with new masonry and the girdle-stones, while not being part of the original buttress walls, were placed to mark their positions.
 This seems more likely since the girdle-stones are spaced at intervals of 10 cubits (about 5m.), which is the distance between buttress walls in the medium pyramid.
 This indication of internal buttress walls shows that no novel features seem to have been introduced in the core structure of the Giza pyramids'.

-2.24) The 'Queen's' Chamber - The 'Queens' chamber is called so because of its shape, which Arab tradition ascribes to female burials.
-It lies at the very heart of the pyramid.
+The 'Queens' chamber is only called so because of its shape which Arab tradition ascribes to female burials.
+It sits at the heart of the pyramid.

 Petrie was the first to suggest that the chamber was the serdab of the pyramid (a chamber containing a statue of the dead pharaoh.
 Traces of a stairway and a table for offerings are still clearly visible on the floor in front of the niche.
 Petri also notes a number of small fragments of black stone.
 The serdab of Kagemni at Saqqara seems to be a 'replica' of this chamber.
 (16)